My Iona

 Emergency Preparedness and Response

-Emergency responders from the Campus Safety and Security Department will assess the situation.
+Emergency responders from the Office of Campus Safety will assess the situation.
 If the suspicious letter or package is marked with a threatening message, such as “anthrax” or if a suspicious powder or substance has spilled, they will follow certain guidelines and immediately notify the New Rochelle Police Department.